Black Legion (political movement): Prosecutions for earlier murders

 Dean's testimony and other evidence stimulated investigations by Prosecutor McRae.
 He gained indictments into a series of other murders and attempted murders in the Detroit area during the previous three years.
-In total, another 37 men of the Legion were prosecuted for these related crimes, convicted, and sentenced to prison terms.
+In total, nearly 50 Legionnaires were prosecuted for murder, conspiracy to commit murder, kidnapping, arson, and perjury, with additional prosecutions on contempt of court against Legionnaires and sympathizers who refused to cooperate with the investigation.
 The trials revealed the wide network of Black Legion members in local governments, particularly in Highland Park.
 For instance, member N. Ray Markland had served as mayor of Highland Park.
 Members also included a chief of police and a city councilman in the suburb, in addition to persons in civil service jobs.
 Following the convictions and publicity, membership in the Legion dropped quickly; its reign of terror ended in the Detroit area.

 Among the cases, the prosecutor indicted Black Legion members for the 1935 murder of Silas Coleman of Detroit.
 The African-American man had been found killed outside Putnam Township, Michigan, on May 26, 1935, nearly a year before Poole's abduction and murder.
+The ringleader of the murder, Harvey Davis, wanted to see "how it felt to shoot a Negro," according to Dean.
+Coleman had been abducted, forced to run for his life, and then hunted down and shot.
+Five men were convicted of first degree murder for killing Coleman and sentenced to life in prison: Harvey Davis, James Roy Lorance, John Bannerman, Ervin D. Lee, and Charles Rouse.
+Lorance died in prison of tuberculosis on January 3, 1938.